-The Application setting can be found under this path:

-System > Events > Application.
+The Application setting can be found under this path: System > Events > Application.

 The camera equips four alarm inputs and two relay outputs for cooperating with the alarm system to catch events' images.
-Please refer to the [Installation Manual](#) in the supplied CD for alarm I/O pin definitions to connect the alarm devices.
+Please refer to the [User's Manual](#) on the supplied CD for alarm I/O pin definitions to connect the alarm devices.